dahall/Vanara/System/AssemblyReport.md

 ProcessExtension | Extension methods for `Process` for privilegs, status, elevation and relationships.
 RegistryEventArgs | Argument used in `RegistryEventMonitor` events.
 RegistryEventMonitor | Watches the Windows Registry for any changes.
+ServiceControllerAccessRule | Represents an abstraction of an access control entry (ACE) that defines an access rule for a service.
+ServiceControllerAuditRule | Represents an abstraction of an access control entry (ACE) that defines an audit rule for a service.
 ServiceControllerExtension | Extension methods for `ServiceController`.
+ServiceControllerSecurity | Represents the access control and audit security for a service.
 ShareConnection | Represents a connection to a shared device.
 SharedDevice | Represents a shared device on a computer.
 SharedDevices | Represents all the shared devices on a computers.